Copyright 1994 - 2018 Bill's Bible Basics

 Demonic Attacks Within Our Christian Fellowships, Satan's Freedom Within The Circle Of The Twelve, Judas's Possession And Betrayal, Peter's Mindless Blunder And Rebuke, Jewish Concept Of The Messiah, A Kingdom Not Of This World, Peter And The Sword in Gethsemane, Universal Messiah vs A Jewish Messiah, Moshiach ben David, Saved Christians Can Become Satan's Tools, The Danger Of Unyielded Areas In Our Lives, Sowing Discord Among Brethren, False Jewish Brethren And Grievous Wolves, Satan's All-Out War Against God's Children, Steps For Obtaining A Victory, Demonstrate True Repentance, Goats And Yabbuts, Be Desperate Before The Lord, Psalm 51, Break Down The Wall Of Pride, Total Humility And Submission, Parable Of The Unclean Spirits, Suit Up In Your Armour And Then Stand Firm, When The Lord Seems To Have Abandoned Us, Removal Of God's Spirit, God Is Married To The Backslider, His Yoke Is Easy, Psalm 23, Heavenly Host, A Great Cloud Of Witnesses, Forsake All, Run The Race With Patience, Don't Live In The Past, Cherubims Seraphims Angels Heavenly Host, Roman Historian Publius Tacitus's Account Of Heavenly Host

-As I explain in the series "Demonic Possession and Sickness: A Biblical Perspective", while a lot of demonic attacks can originate from without, such as occurs in the case of demonic oppression, it is important that we realize that Satan also possesses the ability to launch attacks from within our very own Christian fellowships as well.
+Continuing our discussion from part two, as I explain in the series entitled "Demonic Possession and Sickness: A Biblical Perspective", while a lot of demonic attacks can originate from without, such as clearly occurs in the case of demonic oppression, it is important that we realize that Satan also possesses the ability to launch attacks from within our very own Christian fellowships as well.
 Such would certainly seem to be the case with Judas Iscariot, the Lord's betrayer.
 By God's preordained design, Satan apparently had some level of freedom within the circle of the Twelve Apostles.
 Even Jesus acknowledged this when He said the following:

 "Jesus answered them, Have not I chosen you twelve, and one of you is a devil?
 He spake of Judas Iscariot the son of Simon: for he it was that should betray him, being one of the twelve."